 Many people think TVL is the holy grail of CCTV cameras - it isn't as can be seen from our CCTV buying guide, so retailers use cheap electronics with a high number of TV lines.
 These tend to be less sensitive than lower TVL electronics so the low light performance is poor.
 High TVL and good low light performance are harder to achieve and more expensive.
 For this reason, be careful to avoid cheap high TVL cameras.

 This is a bit of a con.
 People selling cameras with a minimum Lux of 0 are just saying that the camera has built-in infrared illumination.
 All cameras with their own light source are designed to work in total darkness.
 What you actually want to know is how sensitive the base electronics are and so how well the camera will be able to use that infrared lighting.

 A good CCTV camera should be able to see much better than the human eye in low light conditions.
-As day becomes night you should look at your monitor, think it is still daylight then walk outside and be surprised how dark it is.
+As day becomes night you should look at your monitor, do you think it is still daylight? then walk outside and be surprised at how dark it is.
 When looking at different electronics we use our eyes.
 We don't rely on theoretical numbers, we look at practical results out in the field.